-In 2015 I returned to the UK to take up a post as a research leader at the Institute of Food Research, now Quadram Institute, where I am also a Marie Curie Research Fellow.
+In 2015 I returned to the UK to take up a post as a group leader at the Quadram Institute, where I am also a Marie Curie Research Fellow.

 The main focus of my research group at QI is modelling the behaviour of starchy foods throughout the digestive tract, from oral processing through stomach and small intestinal digestion, and subsequent colonic fermentation.
 Through manipulation of starch structure through processing, enzyme modification and plant breeding we aim to produce starch based foods which have controlled digestion and fermentation characteristics.